RJARAG-92/unmsm.english.basic/README.md

 I often catch the bus near my house to go to work.
 I usually arrive at the office at eight fifty, because I start work at nine o'clock.

 My workdays are always interesting.
 I am a software engineer.
 I like my job.
-I sometimes eat lunch out of the office between 2 PM and 3 PM.
+I often eat lunch out of the office between 2 PM and 3 PM.
 I often come back home at 7 PM.

 In the evening, I usually eat dinner and watch TV with family.
 Finally, I get bed at 11 PM.